 A Siege Tower is a massive wooden tower that rolls forward on huge wheels.
 It is pushed to the enemy's fortress by troops who are protected by its stout timbers.
 Once the tower reaches its target, a ramp descends allowing the sheltering troops to swarm over the walls.
+A Siege Tower is mounted on a special 40 x 40 mm base.

 A Siege Tower is a unique kind of machine.
-Its sole purpose is to deliver troops onto the enemy' s walls.
+Its sole purpose is to deliver troops onto the enemy's walls.
 A Siege Tower must be assigned to a unit of infantry.
 To represent the fact that they are really inside the Siege Tower, the unit is arranged directly behind in column.

 As Siege Towers are such huge constructions the same shooting rules apply to them as to wall sections.
 All shooting enemy units within reach of Siege Towers may choose which Tower they want to shoot at (but if they choose to shoot at units without Siege Towers they still have to shoot at the next visible unit).
 All enemy shots against the unit are assumed to hit the Siege Tower because the troops are actually inside it.
 A Siege Tower and the unit inside it cannot be driven back by missile fire.